KosmoJS uses directory-based routing: folder names become URL path segments, and index files define the actual endpoints or components.

 π Route File Requirements β

-The auto-generation feature (covered in the next section) creates these exports for you with appropriate boilerplate, so you rarely need to write them from scratch.
+The auto-generation feature creates the correct boilerplate for you when you create a new file, so you rarely need to write it from scratch.

-For client pages, nested routes often benefit from layout components that wrap child routes and provide common UI elements like navigation or headers.
+For client pages, nested routes support layout components that wrap child routes with shared UI like navigation or headers.
+(Details β )